Holmesglen Private Emergency Department - 24 Hours

 Our Hospital and Emergency Department are not government funded.

 ED consultation fees apply to cover the basic costs of the 24/7 operations of the department.

-Your out-of-pocket costs for visiting the Emergency Department will be the Doctors consultation fee of $320.
+Your out-of-pocket costs for visiting the Emergency Department will be the facility fee of $320.

 This fee is not rebatable from your private health fund or Medicare and is payable upon presentation to the Emergency Department.

 If sundry items are provided such as crutches or splints, there will be an additional payment required on discharge from the Emergency Department.